Bradley Stryker

-Bradley Stryker (born June 29, 1977) is an American actor, who portrayed Trey Atwood on the FOX series The O.C..
+Bradley Stryker (born June 29, 1977) is an American actor who portrayed Trey Atwood in the series The O.C. on Fox.

 He has a lead role in the feature film, Tillamook Treasure (2006), playing Tom, the sidekick of logger Jimmy Kimbell.

 Stryker also had a role in Bruce Almighty, as well as the homoerotic thrillers The Brotherhood and Wolves of Wall Street.
-He was "Night, Mother", a first-season episode of the television crime series CSI: NY.
+He was in "Night, Mother", a first-season episode of the television crime series CSI: NY.
 He also appears as lead actor in the 2004 Renault Clio and Nokia commercial directed by Carter & Blitz.

 In late 2010, he portrayed the DC Comics villain Deadshot in "Shield", the second episode of Smallville's final season.